January 2015 E-News from Diversity and Inclusion

 Co-sponsored with Visiting Scholar Program, Oregon Humanities, and Building Common Ground and the Social Justice Center.

-Student Assistant Work Study Position in Office of Multicultural Activities
+Student Assistant Work Study Position in Office of Diversity and Inclusion

 Candidates must be well-organized, self-motivated, and dependable, and be committed to encouraging cultural exchange among students of various backgrounds.
 Experience working with diverse populations is a plus.
 In addition, applicants have been awarded and accepted Federal Work-Study for 2014-15 and must pass a criminal background check.